leeboardtools/gnucashjgnash/readme.md

 	 	- Credit
 	 	- Asset
 	 	- Liability
-	 	- Stock (Indirectly, becomes a commodity, not yet supported)
+	 	- Stock (converted to jGnash Investment)
 	 	- Mutual
 	 	- Income
 	 	- Expense
 	 	- Equity
 	 	- Root
 	 	- Checking
-	 	- Savings
+	 	- Savings (converted to jGnash Checking)
 	 	- Moneymrkt
 	 - If an Asset account contains Stock child accounts, the Asset account is mapped to a jGnash Investment Account.